BaseMax/GooglePlayWebServiceAPI/README.md

 - `parsePrivacy`: obtain an app's privacy details (data collected/shared etc)
 - `setDebug`: turn debug mode on or off
 - `getDebug`: check whether debug mode is turned on or off
+- `dump_raw`: dump the raw data (HTML of the page plus JSON of the data sources) for debug/evaluation

 ## Using PHP GooglePlay
 ```php